Semi-supervised Deep Multi-view Stereo: Related Work

-\textbf{Unsupervised MVS}: In aware of the expensive and time-consuming process for collecting ground truth depth maps in MVS tasks, a recent strand of work in unsupervised/self-supervised MVS methods strive to remove the reliance on ground truth and replace the depth regression loss with an image reconstruction loss built upon photometric consistency \cite{khot2019learning}.
-Although the self-supervision loss provide a promising alternative for supervised loss, it is not accurate enough and may be confused by many unexpected problems, such as occlusion ambiguity \cite{dai2019mvs2}, color constancy ambiguity \cite{xu2021self}, textureless ambiguity \cite{xu2021digging}.
+In aware of the expensive and time-consuming process for collecting ground truth depth maps in MVS tasks, a recent strand of work in unsupervised/self-supervised MVS methods strive to remove the reliance on ground truth and replace the depth regression loss with an image reconstruction loss built upon photometric consistency {\cite{khot2019learning}}.
+In Unsup\_MVS {\cite{khot2019learning}}, the predicted depth map of MVSNet is used to reconstruct the reference image from source images via homography warping.
+The self-supervised training follows the assumption that the reconstructed image from other views should be similar to the original image if the depth map is correct.
+Although the self-supervision loss provides a promising alternative to supervised loss, it is not accurate enough and may be confused by many unexpected problems, such as occlusion ambiguity {\cite{dai2019mvs2}}, color constancy ambiguity {\cite{xu2021self}}, and textureless ambiguity {\cite{xu2021digging}}.